anugrahgabriel/domino/README.md

-name to pattern 3d domino
+Word to pattern 3d domino

 a draggable retro-style window component built with React TypeScript, featuring automated deployment to GitHub Pages.